Skip to content

 Field Description

-type openai-compatible (default), openai, codex, anthropic-compatible, anthropic, copilot
+type openai-compatible (default), openai, codex, anthropic-compatible, anthropic, copilot, kimi-code

-api_key_env Environment variable holding the API key (omit for codex and copilot)
+api_key_env Environment variable holding the API key (omit for OAuth-backed codex, copilot, and kimi-code)

-models Array of model names (optional for codex/copilot — fetched via API)
+models Array of model names (optional for OAuth-backed providers that fetch models via API)

 Re-registering the same name replaces the previous entry.
 Unknown type values fall back to openai-compatible.